DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-01-user-research-recommendations-for-public-beta.md

 However, we identified four gaps in the private beta research that we should address in the public beta to validate and solidify our understanding of user needs.

+In addition, if the service continues beyond the 2024/25 academic year, research should be undertaken with the public beta users, to inform service improvements and iterations.

 ## 1. Research with Multi Academy Trusts (MATs)

 When talking to MATs, an emerging theme was that some of the participants, particularly those who were part of a large trust, said they would expect to be able to complete claims centrally on behalf of all schools within their trust.